R. Steven Hicks

-Regent Hicks was elected Vice Chairman by the Board on February 8, 2011 and reelected as Vice Chairman on August 22, 2013, and again on May 13, 2015.
-He is Chairman of the Academic Affairs Committee and is a member of the Audit, Compliance, and Management Review Committee; the Facilities Planning and Construction Committee; and the Technology Transfer and Research Committee.
+Regent Hicks was elected Vice Chairman by the Board on February 8, 2011, reelected as Vice Chairman on August 22, 2013, and again on May 13, 2015.
+He is Chairman of the Finance and Planning Committee and serves as a member of the Academic Affairs Committee; the Audit, Compliance, and Management Review Committee; and the Facilities Planning and Construction Committee.
 Vice Chairman Hicks serves on the Board of Directors of The University of Texas Investment Management Company (UTIMCO) and is the Board’s Athletics Liaison.
 He previously served as Chairman of the Academic Affairs Committee and of the Audit, Compliance, and Risk Management Committee; and the Finance and Planning Committee.

 Mr. Hicks made radio history by inventing the local marketing agreement (LMA), the forerunner to radio duopoly, which dramatically changed how the broadcasting industry did business by allowing the consolidation of radio station operations.
 This innovation returned many radio stations to profitability, increasing the value of broadcast properties across the nation.
-Eventually, Hicks’ new system of management helped persuade Congress to change the ownership rules in the Telecommunications Act of 1996.
+Eventually, Mr. Hicks’ new system of management helped persuade Congress to change the ownership rules in the Telecommunications Act of 1996.